Facundo Boné

-Facundo Nicolás Boné Vale (born 16 November 1995) is a Uruguayan footballer who currently plays for River Plate.
+Facundo Nicolás Boné Vale (born 16 November 1995) is a Uruguayan footballer who plays for Deportivo Pasto.

 Club career

 Boné started his career playing with Fénix in the Uruguayan Primera División in 2013.

 International career

 Boné represented the Uruguay national under-20 football team at the 2015 South American Youth Championship and in the pre-squad for the 2015 FIFA U-20 World Cup.